gillius/jalleg/README.md

 need to have `allegro_monolith-5.2.dll` or `liballegro_monolith-5.2.so` in a location where the OS can load it (such as in PATH on Windows).

-If you want to run the example program:
+If you want to run the example "ball and paddle" game:

 ```
 gradlew run